DoGab/k8s-raspi-cluster/README.md

 #### Workaround
 Since docker isn't available for raspbian buster yet you can't use that release.
 Either you wait until docker is avaialable or you follow this workaround.
 1. Flash your sd card with the latest version `raspbian stretch`.
+Get it [here](http://downloads.raspberrypi.org/raspbian/images/)
 2. Update the kernel with the latest unstable version.
 Run `sudo rpi-update` and reboot the raspberry pi afterwards.
 3. Check that the kernel version is newer than `4.19.46-v7+`.
 ```bash